Michael Boyd (theatre director)

-Sir Michael Boyd HonFRSE (born 6 July 1955) is a British theatre director, and a former artistic director of the Royal Shakespeare Company.
+Sir Michael Boyd HonFRSE (6 July 1955 – 3 August 2023) was a British theatre director and an artistic director of the Royal Shakespeare Company.

 Early years

-Boyd was born in Belfast, Northern Ireland, and educated at Latymer Upper School in London, Daniel Stewart's College, Edinburgh, and at the University of Edinburgh where he gained an M.A. in English Literature and performed with the Edinburgh University Drama Society.
+Michael Boyd was born in Belfast, Northern Ireland, on 6 July 1955.
+He was educated at Latymer Upper School in London, Daniel Stewart's College in Edinburgh, and at the University of Edinburgh, where he gained an M.A. in English Literature and performed with the Edinburgh University Drama Society.